pnomolos/DEXBot/docs/follow_orders.rst

 Start
 -----

-The initial base price, as a percentage of the settlement price.
-So "103" here means an initial base price 3% above the settlement price.
-(Yes I know not all BTS markets have a settlement price, currently the bot won't work in those)
+The initial price, as a percentage of the spread between the highest bid and lowest ask.
+So "0" means the highest bid, "100" means the lowest ask, 50 means the midpoint between them, and so on.

+*Important*: you need to look at the market and get a sense of its orderbook for setting this, justing setting "50" blind can lead to stupid prices especially in illiquid markets.

 Reset
 -----

 Normally the bot checks if it has previously placed orders in the market and uses those.
-If true, this option forces the bot to cancel any existing orders when it starts up, and calculate the starting price from the settlement price as above.
+If true, this option forces the bot to cancel any existing orders when it starts up, and re-calculate the starting price as above.

 Staggers
 --------